Geometric Structures Induced by Deformations of the Legendre Transform: Introduction

-The Legendre transform also plays a fundamental role in information geometry, where it mediates the relationship between primal and dual coordinates within the non-Riemannian geometry induced by dually-flat statistical manifolds~\cite{amari2016information}.
-These primal an dual coordinates establish orthogonality in these geometries, and correspond to alternative representations of physical systems based either on control parameters or expectation values of observables~\cite{amari2001information}.
-Interestingly, recent work has revealed how a generalized Legendre transform naturally arises in curved (i.e. non-Euclidean) statistical manifolds, which are directly linked with R\'{e}nyi's divergence and entropy~\cite{wong2018logarithmic,PhysRevResearch.3.033216}.
-These findings suggest the existence of a fundamental reason that could explain why R\'{e}nyi entropy and divergence naturally appears in a range of physical phenomena of interest.
-In effect, recent applications of R\'{e}nyi to physics includes quantum systems~\cite{stephan2014geometric,ShannonRenyiQuantumSpin}, strongly coupled or entangled systems~\cite{Dong:2016fnf,Barrella:2013wja,jizba2019maximum}, phase transitions~\cite{GeometricMutInf,DetectingPhaseTwithRenyi,PhysRevLett.107.020402}, and multifractal thermodynamics \cite{jizba2004,jizba04b}, among others.
-However, these early findings on the link between the generalized Legendre transforms and curved geometries still provide little intuition on the nature of this relationship, and its meaning and implications for physical systems in general.
+The Legendre transform also plays a fundamental role in information geometry, where it mediates the relationship between primal and dual coordinates within the non-Riemannian geometry induced by dually flat statistical manifolds~\cite{amari2016information}.
+This duality gives rise to relationships of orthogonality in these geometries, corresponding to alternative representations of physical systems based on control parameters or expectation values~\cite{amari2001information}.
+Interestingly, the generalized Legendre transform naturally arises in curved (i.e., non-Euclidean) statistical manifolds~\cite{ohara2009geometric,scarfone2018information}, which establishes a rigorous and highly non-trivial link with R\'{e}nyi's divergence and entropy~\cite{wong2018logarithmic,PhysRevResearch.3.033216,Wong9733874}.
+These recent findings suggest the existence of a fundamental reason that could explain why R\'{e}nyi entropy and divergence naturally appear in a range of physical phenomena of interest.
+In effect, recent applications of R\'{e}nyi measures to physics includes quantum systems~\cite{stephan2014geometric,ShannonRenyiQuantumSpin}, strongly coupled or entangled systems~\cite{Dong:2016fnf,Barrella:2013wja,jizba2019maximum}, phase transitions~\cite{GeometricMutInf,DetectingPhaseTwithRenyi,PhysRevLett.107.020402}, and multifractal \mbox{thermodynamics \cite{jizba2004,jizba04b},} among others.
+However, these early findings on the link between the generalized Legendre transforms and curved geometries still provide little intuition on the nature of this relationship and its meaning and implications for physical systems in general.

-The goal of this article is to shed new light on the generalized Legendre transform by developing its geometric and thermodynamic implications.
-For this purpose, we introduce the notion of \textit{link functions} as a mean to characterize deformations in the Legendre transform, which in turn lead to generalizations of the Bregman divergence that are naturally associated with curved statistical manifolds.
-By building on these tools, our contribution focuses on two domains: geometrical aspects related to phase-space flow and manifold complexification, and thermodynamic aspects related to statistical mechanics.
-Take together, these results lead to a larger, unified picture that extend standard geometric and thermodynamic relationships associated with classic information-theoretic quantities such as Shannon's entropy.